 Slide 11:

-[Dr. Watts] At the cellular level, the bone remodeling cycle occurs in four steps, as shown in this diagram.
-[Saag 2019: p21A] During activation, damage to the bone matrix in the form of microcracks is sensed by osteocytes, cells embedded in the bone matrix, which then undergo programmed cell death, or apoptosis.
-[Saag 2019: p21D] Signals from the dying osteocytes cause stromal cells to differentiate into osteoclasts, which resorb the damaged bone matrix.
-[Saag 2019: p22B] After the resorption phase, osteoclasts undergo apoptosis, clearing the way for osteoblasts, whose differentiation and activation is mediated by other intercellular signals.
+[Dr. Watts] At the cellular level, the bone remodeling cycle occurs in several distinct steps.
+[Saag 2019: p21A] In targeted remodelling, which refers to the replacement of a specific area of old or damaged bone, the activation signal originates from osteocytes, cells embedded in the bone matrix.
+[Saag 2019: p21D] Osteocytes undergo apoptosis, or programmed cell death, releasing factors that induce stromal cells to differentiate into osteoclasts, which resorb the old or damaged bone matrix.
+[Saag 2019: p22B] It is important to mention that bone remodeling can also initiate in response to systemic hormonal changes that regulate mineral homeostasis.
+[Kenkre 2018: p6B, p7C] Either way, after the resorption phase ends, osteoclasts undergo apoptosis, clearing the way for osteoblasts, whose differentiation and activation is mediated by other intercellular signals.
 Osteoblasts secrete the new bone matrix and promote its mineralization together with osteocytes.
-[Saag 2019: p22C] Finally, in the quiescence stage, remaining osteoblasts differentiate into bone lining cells and new osteocytes.
+[Saag 2019: p22C] Finally, in the termination stage, remaining osteoblasts differentiate into bone lining cells and new osteocytes.
 [Saag 2019: p22D]

-Reference:
+References:

 Saag K, Morgan SL, Clines GA.
 Diagnosis and Management of Osteoporosis.
 3rd ed.
 Professional Communications, Inc; 2019.
 [Saag 2019]

+Kenkre JS, Bassett J. The bone remodelling cycle.
+Ann Clin Biochem.
+2018 May;55(3):308-327.
+[Kenkre 2018]